 The plane's cabin was quiet except for the low hum of the craft's engine.
 In the dim light of night, the lulling sound was both soothing and calming.
 The boisterous snores and low breaths of the passengers blended into the sounds.
 Only one passenger remained awake; he gazed wistfully out the cabin's small window, looking out into the darkness.
-The young man wore a slight smile on his face, ecstatic that he finally had the chance to fulfill his dream of going to America.
-And the farther the plane traveled away from Japan, the more relieved he began to feel.
-But, in spite of this feeling, he could not help but feel nervous.
-Not once had he ever visited a foreign country, but that was not quite what bothered him.
-What awaited him in California troubled him the most.
-This was the true reason he had decided to go to America in the first place: to see the mother, who had supposedly (and selfishly) left him when he was a child.
-This person, whom he had not seen in sixteen years, was there waiting for him.
+The young man wore a small smile on his face, a slight flicker of excitement.
+Finally, he had the chance to fulfill his dream of going to America, and the farther the plane traveled away from Japan, the more real his once fleeting dream felt.

 The thin-framed man walked speedily through the serried Los Angeles Airport.
-The amount of luggage he carried with him appeared to weigh his small body down, but the weight seemed rather light compared to the weight he felt in his chest.
-Arashi was only concerned with finding his mother and leaving this place.
-Yet, after some time, with so many people and no clear destination, Arashi began to realize he was clearly lost.
-His amber-colored eyes shifted about him, seeking out a familiar face, but as expected, none was familiar to him.
-He stood awkwardly in the center of the airport, being brushed and pushed by the crowd of people whisking past.
-There was no one he could call; besides his mother, he knew no one in California, and it was not as if his cellphone would work anyway.
+The amount of luggage he carried with him appeared to weigh his small body down, bending him forward like frail limb.
+However, the weight he carried was light compared to the burden that pressed down on his chest.
+The chattering voices and staccato announcements swirled about his head adding more to his anxiety.
+He had only been concerned with finding his mother and leaving this place, yet, after some time, with so many people and no clear destination, Arashi began to realize he was clearly lost.
+His amber-colored eyes shifted about him, seeking out a familiar face, but as expected, there were none.
+He stood awkwardly in the center of the airport, being brushed and pushed by the crowd of people whisking past, their presences just as passing as his mother's.
+There was no one he could call.
+Besides his mother, he knew no one in California, and it was not as if his cellphone would work anyway.

-With a disheartened sigh and his baggage growing heavier each moment, Arashi took a seat nearby.
-He had just slumped lethargically into the seat, when he heard the Lord speak to him, urging him to go outside.
-His only thought was a simple: "Why?"
+With a disheartened sigh and his baggage suddenly growing heavier, Arashi took a seat nearby.
+Exhausted, he slumped into the metal seat and let his eyes wander while he tried to think of a solution.
+He had barely begun to sift through his thoughts, when a soft voice cleared out the mud of confusion he had begun to waddle in.
+He could recognize that the Lord had said something.
+"Go outside," was all that rang through his mind as clear as the announcements being broadcast overhead.
+Yet, Arashi's only thought was a simple: "Why?"
 Just being in the congested airport was overwhelming enough, but to go outside, on the street, into a city he did not even know was unsettling.
-But there was nothing else he could do by sitting there; he figured should listen.
-Awkwardly, Arashi ruffled his bowl-cut, black hair and rose from his seat.
-Slinging his luggage over his shoulders, Arashi mustered some strength to move toward the entrance.
+There was nothing else he could do, though, aside from sitting there.
+He decided it was worth a try.
+Awkwardly, he ruffled his bowl-cut, black hair and rose from his seat.
+Slinging his luggage over his shoulders once more, he mustered some strength to move toward the entrance.
 The bright sunlight was nearly blinding as he stepped outside the airport.
-Shielding his eyes with his hand, he looked around for the mother whose face came as a blur to him.
-He only knew that God knew who she was.
+Shielding his eyes with his hand, he looked around for the mother whose face came as a blur to him both in memory and in photographs.

-His eyes fell upon a lovely woman, young in appearance.
-Her dark, brown hair cascaded along her shoulders and over the white shawl she wore over her mauve dress.
-Listlessly, she leaned against her sedan; her eyes were hidden behind a pair of large, black sunglasses.
+"Where is she?" he muttered under his breath, feeling anxiety cling to his throat.
+He swallowed hard as he looked around slowly.
+As he did, his eyes fell upon a lovely woman, young in appearance.
+Her dark, brown hair cascaded along her shoulders and over the white shawl she wore over a mauve dress.
+Listlessly, she leaned against her sedan, her eyes hidden behind a pair of large, black sunglasses.
 She seemed approachable but at the same time, she wore an air of elegance that precluded contact.
 She felt distant.
-A woman out of the past.
-Even so, Arashi was drawn to the woman and unconsciously, he began to make his way over to her.
-He found himself standing in front of her.
-Curiously, the woman glanced up at him and lowered her sunglasses, revealing a familiar pair of warm, amber eyes.
-A smile spread across the woman's face as she leaned forward from the car and looked up at him from her short stature.
+Arashi, though, was drawn to the woman, and unconsciously, he began to make his way over to her.
+He soon found himself standing in front of her, gazing at her with curious eyes.
+Startled, the woman glanced up at him and lowered her sunglasses, revealing a familiar pair of warm, amber eyes.
+A smile slowly spread across the woman's face as she leaned forward from the car and looked up at him from her short stature.
 The pair stood awkwardly opposite of one another, wordlessly.